How do you transition from beginner to intermediate yoga?

 • Modification skills: Recognizing when to adjust poses and distinguishing between productive challenge and harmful strain

-• Body awareness: Developing the sensitivity to feel proper alignment and recognize your physical limits
+• Body awareness: Feeling proper alignment and recognizing your physical limits from the inside

 • Practice confidence: Feeling comfortable in beginner classes and having established a personal routine outside formal instruction